FeiyouG/commander.nvim/README.md

 ### Example configuration

-Below is my personal configuration for `commander`.
+Below is my configuration for `commander`.
 You can use it as a reference.

 ```lua